 The carnage has been severe.
 More than 40 firms have exited the market.
 The top five manufacturers have slashed their workforces by over 30%.
 Tongwei, LONGi, and TCL Zhonghuan have been losing money for ten consecutive quarters.

 Beijing is responding with forced consolidation.
 In December 2025, a government-led consolidation platform was registered with RMB 3 billion in capital, tasked with retiring roughly one-third of low-efficiency polysilicon capacity.
-The VAT export rebate cancellation in April 2026 is another pressure mechanism: it deliberately raises export costs to thin the herd of marginal producers who depend on the rebate to stay cash-flow positive.
+The April 2026 PV export rebate cancellation is another pressure mechanism: after the earlier cut from 13% to 9%, removing the remaining rebate raises the cost of weak export routes and helps thin marginal producers that depended on the rebate to stay cash-flow positive.

 China's newly installed PV capacity is projected to decline from 316.57 GW in 2025 to 180-210 GW in 2026 — a drop of 34-43%.
 That demand contraction will intensify pressure on the manufacturing side.
-For a deeper analysis of the overcapacity dynamics and record exports, see china-solar-overcapacity-record-exports.
+For a deeper analysis of the overcapacity dynamics and record exports, see China Solar Overcapacity: Export Surge Buyer File.

 LONGi's Chairman put it plainly: "The industry remains in a state of oversupply, but positive factors are gradually emerging.
 2026 could be a crucial year for consolidation."